amarce4/qlbm-mcgill/README.md

 #           extrapolate an ideal result at the zero-noise limit.
 #         - Digital Dynamical Decoupling (DDD): a sequence of identity gates is applied to
 #           inactive qubits during circuit execution to limit decoherence effects.
-#           Notably, Qiskit has dynamical_decoupling() in it's Sampler primitive.
+#   - Qiskit's Sampler primitive implements:
+#         - Dynamical Decoupling
+#         - Gate Twirling
 #   - Other mitigation techniques exist, such as
 #         - Multiple circuits can be run simultaneously depending on available qubits, which
 #           can allow redundancy and/or save on resources